HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://github.com/bluss/rawpointer - Extra methods for raw pointers.
 [2019-10-27][Active] https://github.com/bluss/defmac - A macro to define lambda-like macros inline.
 [2019-10-27][Active] https://github.com/bluss/maplit - Rust container / collection literal macros for HashMap, HashSet, BTreeMap, BTreeSet.
-[2019-10-29][Active]https://awesomeopensource.com/project/lloydmeta/frunk - Functional generic type-level programming in Rust: HList, Coproduct, Generic, LabelledGeneric, Validated, Monoid and friends.
+[2019-10-29][Active] https://awesomeopensource.com/project/lloydmeta/frunk - Functional generic type-level programming in Rust: HList, Coproduct, Generic, LabelledGeneric, Validated, Monoid and friends.
+[2019-10-29][Active] https://github.com/saschagrunert/indextree - tree structure with multithreading support.
+This arena tree structure is using just a single Vec and numerical identifiers (indices in the vector) instead of reference counted pointers.
+This means there is no RefCell and mutability is handled in a way much more idiomatic to Rust through unique (&mut) access to the arena.
+The tree can be sent or shared across threads like a Vec.
+This enables general multiprocessing support like parallel tree traversals.
+[2019-10-30][Active] https://github.com/saschagrunert/fastcmp - A fast byte slice comparison library.
+The library is intended to provide a faster byte slice comparison than the standard library.
+Also raw string literals b"like this" are compareable this way.
+[2019-10-29][Active] https://github.com/rust-lang/stacker - A library to help grow the stack when it runs out of space.

 ### Design Pattern